 The permits you need to install a Tesla charger vary depending on your location, the level of charge you wish to achieve, and the property type.
 If Level 1 has a receptacle, you don’t need a permit.
 Level 2 will often need an electrical permit.
 Tesla will handle all Level 3 (Supercharger) permits.

 Read on to find out exactly what the deal is.
-I tried to make it as shockingly simple to understand.
+I tried to make it as shockingly simple to understand as possible.

 Tesla Charger Permits Vary by Location and Level